usnistgov/erccdashboard_preBioC/README.md

 3. Review the results of the analysis in the COH.ILM.MET.CTL.RData and COH.ILM.MET.CTL.PDF file of the main diagnostic plots

-4. Analysis of different example data sets is described in the package vignette.
+4. Analysis of additional example data sets is described in the package vignette.